How to submit articles and photos to Sports Afield

 Photographers may submit a selection of photos to the editor for consideration.
 We do occasionally e-mail photographers with requests.
 However, the vast majority of the photos we use in the magazine are those that are kept on file with us.

-We strongly prefer high-resolution digital photos in JPG, TIF, EPS, or RAW formats.
+We strongly prefer high-resolution digital photos in JPG format.
 Photos must be 300 ppi at the size they will run.
 For example: a photo spread across both pages would need to be 11-1/4″ x 17″ at 300 ppi for full bleed across the magazine.
 To assist us in viewing and selecting files, please include a contact sheet that shows thumbnails of the images and their corresponding file names with all digital submissions.
 We strongly prefer files that have not been altered or sharpened.
 Please do not e-mail files; burn them to CD and mail to us.

 We purchase one-time North American rights to images according to a rate schedule available upon request.
 Payment is made upon publication.
 Photographers will be credited with name and/or Web address.
 Photographers must provide, upon request, photo release forms for any recognizable person appearing in any photograph.